keithledgerwood/WICLab-guide/v2/04-security.md

 1. In the Admin Console, select **Security** > **Authentication policies**.

-2. Click **Office365**.
+2. Click **Microsoft Office365**.

-3. For the O365 - Access for Marketing rule, click **Actions**, and then select **Edit**.
+3. Click **Add Rule**.
+Name the rule O365 - Access for Marketing rule.
-This will open the Edit Rule window.

 4. Make sure that the following options are selected:
+- User's group membership includes: At least one of the following Groups: Add Marketing Group
-- Device state is: Registered
+- Device state is: **Registered**
+- Device management is: **Not Managed**
+- Client is: One of the following clients: **Web Browser** and **Modern Authentication**
-- User must authenticate with: Possession factor
+- User must authenticate with: **Possession factor**
+- Possession factor constraints are
+   - Phishing Resistant
+   - Hardware protected
+   - If Okta FastPass is used: The user must approve a prompt in Okta Verify or provide biometrics

 5. Click **Save**.

-### Test FastPass Passwordless Login
+### Challenge 3 - Verify: Test FastPass Passwordless Login

 1. Sign in to your org as the New Employee (being a member of the Marketing group).